syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 ## NuGet installation

-To install the required NuGet for the SfPullToRefresh control in the application, first you have to configure the NuGet packages of the Syncfusion components.
+To install the required NuGet for the SfPullToRefresh control in the application, configure the NuGet packages of the Syncfusion components.

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

 ### SfPullToRefresh for Xamarin.Android

-The following NuGet package should be installed to use SfPullToRefresh control in the application:
+The following NuGet package should be installed to use the SfPullToRefresh control in the application.

 <table>
 <tr>